Convenience Store Security Checklist

 April 8, 2021

-With so many nonessential businesses being closed, many convenience stores are busier than ever.
-For those convenience store owners experiencing an increase in foot traffic, keep this 7 point checklist in mind to keep your (limited) employees and patrons safe.
+Many convenience stores are busier than ever.
+For those convenience store owners experiencing an increase in foot traffic, keep this 7-point checklist in mind to keep your employees and patrons safe.
 These tips can also apply to gas stations, smoke shops, cigar, and liquor stores.

 1. Install A Panic Button

 A panic button acts as a rapid emergency response during potentially life-threatening scenarios when employees are present and able-bodied.
 Emergencies typically occur without warning and it’s helpful for employees to know there is discrete help at their fingertips.
 With the push of a button, authorities will be on their way to your emergency.

 Monitored surveillance cameras are absolutely essential to keeping your gas station staff safe and store protected.
 They act as a crime deterrent and, if that doesn’t work, they help the authorities with catching a determined and careless criminal in the act.
 To boot, technology allows for access to all cameras in a chain if you own multiple stores and syncing up with your monitored security system.
 Investing in cloud-managed video surveillance allows you to access your video recordings from anywhere and alerts you when your equipment has been tampered with.
 Splurging for high def IP cameras (digital cameras with internet access) that offer clear videos to help identify perpetrators (they can even get as detailed as showing a license plate number) is well worth the investment.

 PRO TIP: Place height markers on the frame of your entry door for a more accurate height description for the authorities.